frederic-perez/AmE-dictionary/dictionary.md

 __forfeit__ _v_ _We actually had to forfeit a game or two for not having enough players._
 __forfeited__
 __forfeited__ _v_
-__forfeiture__ _n_ :two: The loss or giving up of something as a penalty for wrongdoing. _A partial forfeiture of pay for two months._
+__forfeiture__ _n_ :three: The loss or giving up of something as a penalty for wrongdoing. _A partial forfeiture of pay for two months._
 __forgear__
 __forgo__ _v_
 __forgo__ _v_ :seven: Go without (something desirable). _Syn_ do without, go without, give up _Iran could simply forgo all indigenous nuclear power development._ :es: abstenerse de